inlinestyle/remark-react-lowlight/README.md

 Notes
 - The default santization schema (GitHub's) excludes `className`, but we want those `hljs-*` classes for our highlighting!
 Hence the custom object passed to `santization`.
+- You'll need stylings for the classes that [Highlight.js](https://github.com/isagalaev/highlight.js) adds.
+You can choose from a bunch bunch of pre-made [stylesheets](https://github.com/isagalaev/highlight.js/tree/master/src/styles).

 ## Contributors